hurrecon-model/HurreconPython/README.md

 a single site or an entire region.
 Hurricane track and intensity data may be imported directly from the US National Hurricane Center's HURDAT2 database.

-HURRECON is available in both R (HurreconR) and Python (HurreconPython).
+HURRECON is available in both R (HurreconR) and Python (HurreconPython) versions.
 The R version currently provides better performance.
 The model is an updated version of the original HURRECON model written in Borland Pascal for use with Idrisi (see below for details).

+Please note: both versions are currently under development and subject to change.

 ## Getting Started

-All model functions begin with "hurrecon".
-Input CSV files have a single header line that contains variable names.
-Cover types are water (1) and land (2).
+All user functions begin with "hurrecon".
+Input CSV files have a single header line that contains variable names (see input file examples).
+Model results are generated for two cover types: water and land.
+All datetimes are assumed to be UTC (GMT).
 The following measurement units are used throughout:

 ```{r}
 latitude, longitude, bearing, direction - degrees